akumakumu/amikomwrt/README.md

 ## Introduction
-A stripped version of Kabutomushi's firmware in order to accommodate student's budget
+A stripped version of Kabutomushi firmware in order to accommodate student's budget

 NB : Work in Progress, please refer to Kabutomushi for the detail.